Contacting Hiring Managers After an Interview: 10 Truths You Should Know

 Job hunting is not for the faint of heart and the “hurry up and wait” phase can be particularly taxing.

 Of course you want to reach out to find out the status of your application.
-But are there times when you shouldn’t?
+But are there times when contacting a hiring manager is a bad idea?
 Does it come across as an unprofessional move?
 Overeager?
 Or does it show that you are especially passionate about the role and driven?

 The hard truth is that every position and situation is different.
 But there are ten truths that almost always apply.
 Consider these before you pick up the phone to check in on your dream job.